 As we enter another period of national lockdown, many people may be feeling isolated, anxious and lonely.
 We are all being advised to avoid social contact as much as possible and many more people are now working from home.
 Now more than ever it is vital that we reach out to others in our community and let them know that they are not alone and that we are thinking of them.

 However, many of those who will be feeling most isolated are the very people who do not have the technology or knowhow to stay connected through virtual means.
-That’s why I’m backing the #sendacarddeliverasmile campaign.
+That’s why I’m backing the #sendacarddeliverasmile campaign this Christmas.
 As a nation, we send more cards per capita than any other country in the world and this hugely innovative industry supports many thousands of creatives, printers, publishers, envelope manufacturers and retailers.

 In my home town of Knaresborough in North Yorkshire, we have two excellent card and gift shops – Zigzag on the High Street and Dragonfly on the Market Square.
 Sadly both are temporarily closed due to coronavirus restrictions, but hopefully any locals reading this can support them again very soon.
-I sell my own Yorkshire and floral blank cards in Zigzag and also via my online shop: https://pictur-esque.com, including a ‘Thinking of You‘ range.
+I sell my own Yorkshire Christmas cards and blank cards in Zigzag and also via my online shop: https://pictur-esque.com, including a ‘Thinking of You‘ range.

 Help reduce loneliness and isolation.
 Send a card … deliver a smile 🙂

 Charlotte Gale is a Knaresborough based professional photographer, specialising in Marketing, PR, Interior and Food photoshoots for businesses.
 She also has a range of Yorkshire photography products, including greetings cards and Christmas cards.
 All her cards can be personalised for corporate clients.